 There are a few low-key tips to successful Hollandaise using the stick blender method.

-Second, it works best if the container you blend in fits the business end of your stick blender almost snugly.
+This method works best if the container you blend in fits the business end of your stick blender fairly snugly.
 See the notes in the recipe for details.
 It's not a huge deal, but it makes things easier.

-Third, there’s a sweet spot for how quickly you pour the butter.
+There's a sweet spot for how quickly you pour the butter.
 With the blender method it's quite flexible, but for a perfect sauce that's gorgeously emulsified but not too thick, just try to pour the butter in a thin, steady stream.
 If you need to take a break from pouring, stop the blender too.
 Promise me you won't let this scare you — it shouldn't.
-(There’s that pesky “should” again, sheesh.)

 - 2 large egg yolks

-Place egg yolks, lemon juice, salt, Tobasco and water in a 2-cup glass measuring cup or the tall container that came with your stick blender.
-In a small pot, heat butter until fully melted and just beginning to simmer.
+- Place egg yolks, lemon juice, salt, Tobasco, and water in a 2-cup glass measuring cup or the tall container that came with your stick blender.
+In a small pot, heat butter until fully melted and very hot and bubbly.
 Transfer butter to the 1-cup measuring cup for easy pouring.

-Serve over vegetables, fish, chicken, or steak or with Eggs Benedict, coming soon.
+- Serve over vegetables, fish, chicken, or steak or with Eggs Benedict or Florentine.
 And hey, maybe use those egg whites for a Pavlova, another great party trick.